Introduction

 Cellular Potts model with partial surface elasticity

-To simulate the differential phyisical properties of the apical, lateral, and basal surfaces, the subcellular locations are marked automatically.
-Sites adjacent to different cells but not to the medium are marked as lateral.
-Sites which are adjacent to medium and were adjacent to the apical ECM at the initial configuration are marked as apical.
-Sites which are adjacent to medium and not apical are marked as basal.
+To simulate the differential phyisical properties of the apical, lateral, and basal surfaces, the subcellular locations are marked automatically, and the marking is updated during the simulation.
+In each cell, sites adjacent to different cells but not to the medium are marked as lateral.
+At the initial configuration, sites adjacent to the apical ECM are marked as apical, and during the simulation, sites adjacent to medium and other apical sites in the same cell are marked as apical.
+Rest of sites which are adjacent to medium but not marked as apical are marked as basal.
+Therefore, once a cell is delaminated and loses its apical surface, afterwards all sites in the cell adjacent to the medium are marked as basal even if it is adjacent to the apical ECM or the outer body fluid.
 In addition, sites are marked as adherens junction if they are not apical, adjacent to an apical site of any cell, and adjacent to a lateral site of different cell.

 for the total perimeter, or by